hop-along-polly/mimic/CONTRIBUTING.md

 ### Tests

-Testerozza's test-suite can be run with `make tests`.
+Mimic's test-suite can be run with `make tests`.
 This will create a virtual environment, install dependencies and run the tests.
 If preferred the test-suite can be run with `python -m pytest tests/ -s` but dependencies will have to be installed manually.

 ## Troubleshooting